machinat/sociably/website/docs/using-states.md

 ---

 A conversational app itself is a stateless server.
-So we need to keep the info of a chat/user in a persistent storage.
+So we need to keep the info of a chat/user in persistent storage.
 Therefore the bot can use the state data to provide services and better experiences.

 ## Install State Module

-In development, it's recommended to use `FileState` for easy debuging.
+In development, it's recommended to use `FileState` for easy debugging.
 But in production, you need to switch to other production-ready implementation, like `RedisState`.